 The 2002 Kelham Vineyards Oakville Cabernet Sauvignon shows a much different nose then its “younger brother”.
 The bouquet offers sweet aromas, blackberry, various baking spices, black licorice and a darker chocolate component.
 Despite being a year older then the 2003, the fruit seems livelier with great acidity.
 There is a pleasing mix between red and darker fruit on the palate.
 This wine is robust with significant tannins anchoring a very long finish.
 This wine drinks very well now, but still seems young at 14 years since the vintage date!

 The Red Port is a 10-year-old tawny style revealing powerful aromas and intense fruit on the palate.
 This wine is dark red in the glass.
 There is a sweetness to the bouquet with baking spices including clove and aromas of caramelized sugars.
 Ripe plum is complemented with a spicy note on the finish (white pepper).
 Both fruit and alcohol linger for some time.

-Nearly all of their of their wine is sold exclusively on premise or via one of their wine clubs (white, red, reserve and custom options).
+Nearly all of their wine is sold exclusively on premise or via one of their wine clubs (white, red, reserve and custom options).
 They have no distribution and no online shopping cart for ordering wine.
 For more information, visit: www.kelhamvineyards.com